Construction of gravitational instantons with non-maximal volume growth via codimension-1 collapse: The approximate solution

 \section{The approximate solution}

-Before we continue, let us briefly revisit the gluing construction: This is a tried and tested method for creating manifolds with special holonomy.
-The idea is that we start with a non-complete, non-compact manifold with special holonomy that has explicit models near the non-complete regions.
-Then, for each model, we choose a complete manifold with special holonomy that near infinity has the same topology and approximately share the same metric as the model.
-Using a partition of unity, one creates a complete, differentiable manifold that satisfies the required conditions outside some small annuli. \\

-Instead of constructing one approximate solution, we carry out this gluing procedure for a 1-parameter family.
-This extra parameter $\epsilon$, which we call the collapsing or degeneration parameter, will measure the quality of our first approximation.
-We set up the gluing such that, in the limit, the error of our approximation vanishes.
-In the limit where $\epsilon$ is zero, the manifold will degenerate.
-To solve this issue, we set $\epsilon$ sufficiently small and use a separate perturbation argument to turn the space into a genuine solution. \\

-One ingredient we need in our case, is a construction due to \cite{Gibbons1978}: Namely, they showed that given a flat $3$-dimensional Riemannian manifold $U$ with three parallel 1-forms $\{e_i\}$, a principal $S^1$-bundle $P$ over $U$, a connection $\eta$ on $P$, and a harmonic function $h \colon U \to (0,\infty)$ satisfying $*^{g_U} \d h = \d \eta$, the metric
+In this section, we will construct a 1-parameter family of Riemannian 4-manifolds that is approximately \hk by gluing known examples.
+First, we need to recall the construction due to \mycite{Gibbons1978}.
+In modern language, we need a flat $3$-dimensional Riemannian manifold $(U, g_U)$ with a parallel orthonormal frame $\{e_i\}$, a principal $S^1$-bundle $P$ over $U$, a connection $\eta$ on $P$, and a harmonic function $h \colon U \to (0,\infty)$ satisfying $*^{g_U} \d h = \d \eta$.
+The metric

-with the 2-forms
+with the $2$-forms